Sahit10/2021Fall_finals/README.md

 Based on the above datasets we will be analysing the conclusions stated in the research papers mentioned in References.
 Following are the conclusions.

-#### Conclusion 1: Effect of background checks on violent crimes and total homicides is inconclusive.
+#### Conclusion 1: Effect of background checks on violent crimes is inconclusive.

 #### Conclusion 2: Dealer Background checks may reduce firearm homicides and private-seller background checks on firearm homicides is inconclusive.